 Wash your hands before you start!
 On top of your hands being clean to touch your piercings, washing them eliminates any oils that make the jewelry slippery.

 Wash your new jewelry as well!
-You can wash it with hand soap and warm water just like your hands.
+You can wash it with antibacterial soap and warm water just like your hands.
 Be sure to rinse it well, but leaving it slightly wet with warm water will help it slide in easier.

 Find your location.
 Where do you have good lighting, the ability to get your ear close to a mirror, and the ability to be comfortable for as long as it takes?
 I usually change mine in my bathroom, but note that if you're changing jewelry over the sink or even near the sink, you should block the drain to avoid losing your precious jewelry forever.
 I just use a paper towel or a cap to cover the hole!